vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-kafka.md

       partition: 10
       # The interval for message reading.
 Unit: second.
       interval.seconds: 10
+      # The consumer offsets.
+The default value is latest.
+Optional value are latest and earliest.
+      startingOffsets: latest
+      # Flow control, with a rate limit on the maximum offset processed per trigger interval, may not be configured.
+      # maxOffsetsPerTrigger:10000
     }
-    # Set the information about the Tag Team.
-    {
-      name: team
-      type: {
-        source: kafka
-        sink: client
-      }
-      service: "127.0.0.1:9092"
-      topic: "topic_name2"
-      fields: [key]
-      nebula.fields: [name]
-      vertex:{
-          field:key
-      }
-      batch: 10
-      partition: 10
-      interval.seconds: 10
-    }

   ]

   # Processing edges
-  edges: [
+  #edges: [
-    # Set the information about the Edge Type follow.
+  #  # Set the information about the Edge Type follow.
-    {
+  #  {
-      # The corresponding Edge Type name in NebulaGraph.
+  #    # The corresponding Edge Type name in NebulaGraph.
-      name: follow
+  #    name: follow

-      type: {
+  #    type: {
-        # Specify the data source file format to Kafka.
+  #      # Specify the data source file format to Kafka.
-        source: kafka
+  #      source: kafka

-        # Specify how to import the Edge type data into NebulaGraph.
+  #      # Specify how to import the Edge type data into NebulaGraph.
-        # Specify how to import the data into NebulaGraph: Client or SST.
+  #      # Specify how to import the data into NebulaGraph.
+Only client is supported.
-        sink: client
+  #      sink: client
-      }
+  #    }

-      # Kafka server address.
+  #    # Kafka server address.
-      service: "127.0.0.1:9092"
+  #    service: "127.0.0.1:9092"
-      # Message category.
+  #    # Message category.
-      topic: "topic_name3"
+  #    topic: "topic_name3"

-      # Kafka data has a fixed domain name: key, value, topic, partition, offset, timestamp, timestampType.
+  #    # Kafka data has a fixed domain name: key, value, topic, partition, offset, timestamp, timestampType.
-      # If multiple fields need to be specified after Spark reads as DataFrame, separate them with commas.
+  #    # If multiple fields need to be specified after Spark reads as DataFrame, separate them with commas.
-      # Specify the field name in fields.
+  #    # Specify the field name in fields.
 For example, use key for degree in Nebula, as shown in the following.
-      fields: [key]
+  #    fields: [key]
-      nebula.fields: [degree]
+  #    nebula.fields: [degree]

-      # In source, use a column in the topic as the source of the edge's source vertex.
+  #    # In source, use a column in the topic as the source of the edge's source vertex.
-      # In target, use a column in the topic as the source of the edge's destination vertex.
+  #    # In target, use a column in the topic as the source of the edge's destination vertex.
-      source:{
+  #    source:{
-          field:timestamp
+  #        field:timestamp
+  #    # udf:{
+  #    #            separator:"_"
+  #    #            oldColNames:[field-0,field-1,field-2]
+  #    #            newColName:new-field
+  #    #        }
-      }
+  #    }

-      target:{
+  #    target:{
-          field:offset
+  #        field:offset
+  #    # udf:{
+  #    #            separator:"_"
+  #    #            oldColNames:[field-0,field-1,field-2]
+  #    #            newColName:new-field
+  #    #        }
-      }
+  #    }

-      # (Optional) Specify a column as the source of the rank.
+  #    # (Optional) Specify a column as the source of the rank.
-      #ranking: rank
+  #    #ranking: rank

-      # The number of data written to NebulaGraph in a single batch.
+  #    # The number of data written to NebulaGraph in a single batch.
-      batch: 10
+  #    batch: 10

-      # The number of Spark partitions.
+  #    # The number of Spark partitions.
-      partition: 10
+  #    partition: 10

-      # The interval for message reading.
+  #    # The interval for message reading.
 Unit: second.
-      interval.seconds: 10
-    }

-    # Set the information about the Edge Type serve.
-    {
-      name: serve
-      type: {
-        source: kafka
-        sink: client
-      }
-      service: "127.0.0.1:9092"
-      topic: "topic_name4"

-      fields: [timestamp,offset]
-      nebula.fields: [start_year,end_year]
-      source:{
-          field:key
-      }

-      target:{
-          field:value
-      }

-      # (Optional) Specify a column as the source of the rank.
-      #ranking: rank

-      batch: 10
-      partition: 10
-      interval.seconds: 10
+  #    interval.seconds: 10
+  #    # The consumer offsets.
+The default value is latest.
+Optional value are latest and earliest.
+  #    startingOffsets: latest
+  #    # Flow control, with a rate limit on the maximum offset processed per trigger interval, may not be configured.
+  #    # maxOffsetsPerTrigger:10000
-    }
+  #  }
-  ]
+  #]
 }
 ```